-- Report any safety or security concerns, or suspicious persons or situations to the LECOM Department of Police and Security, the Seton Hill University Police Department, or local police.
-"If you see something, say something." - Use your LECOM issued ID badge/keycard every time you enter or exit a building. - Report strangers who do not have a LECOM issued ID badge and "tailgate" you into a building. - Strictly obey traffic and parking regulations on campus.
+- Report any safety or security concerns, or suspicious persons or situations to campus security and/or local police.
+"If you see something, say something." - Use your LECOM issued ID badge/keycard every time you enter or exit a building. - Report strangers who do not have a LECOM issued ID badge and attempt to "tailgate" you into a building. - Strictly obey traffic and parking regulations on campus.
 This is especially important when driving in congested parking areas and around pedestrian traffic areas. - Never park, stop, or stand in fire lanes.
-This could cause a serious delay in the response time for fire fighters or other emergency response personnel in the event of a fire or other emergency on campus. - Keep personal items that can be stolen inside locked lockers. - Never leave bags or other personal items in hallways or other common areas (they should be safely stored in cars or lockers). - No costumes, dress, or masks including mascot uniforms, which alter, cloak, or conceal an individual's identity are permitted on any LECOM property.
-Facemasks worn during a health emergency or pandemic are an exception. - Try to avoid walking alone at night. - Never take personal safety for granted.
+This could cause a serious delay in the response time for fire fighters or other emergency response personnel in the event of a fire or other emergency on campus. - Keep personal items inside locked lockers. - Never leave bags or other personal items in hallways or other common areas (they should be safely stored in cars or lockers). - No costumes, dress, or masks including mascot uniforms, which alter, cloak, or conceal an individual's identity are permitted on any LECOM property.
+Medical face masks worn during a health emergency or pandemic are an exception. - Try to avoid walking alone at night. - Never take personal safety for granted.